 Having Fun Since 2013!

-The following years saw colorful and imposing kinetic sculptures being created by a group of six friends.
+The following years saw colorful and imposing kinetic sculptures being created by this initial group of six friends and family members.
 The first was a colorful 13' duck, built for the 2013 race.
 It was made largely of soda bottles, hence the team name "Soda Quackers."
-It finished the race, earning the prize for being the first to breakdown!
-Visit our page "Historic Entries" for pictures and descriptions of our subse

 The race is challenging, but it is the camaraderie of the participants and enthusiasm of the spectators that makes this even so much fun and rewarding.
 Equally as fun and rewarding is the time spent by the Soda Quackers team in designing, creating, and building our artistic, people-powered vehicle during the cold winter months.